hcshin/gpsClco/README.md

 * Current implementation adopts SparkFun Pro Micro (https://www.sparkfun.com/products/12640).
 However, one can build the clock with any other Arduino board with enough number of ports.
 * It uses GY-NEO6MV2 GNSS (GPS) board on which ublox NEO-6M module is mounted.
 All NEO-6M modules have internal battery so can it can hold satelite tracking information for short amount of time without external power supply.
 In addition, the board is equipped with a ceramic antenna and thus can work standalone with adequate power supply.
 * To avoid complicated gear trains, the clock uses separate motors for all of the hands.
 That is, only one hand is moved by a motor.
 Note that, the adoption of multiple motors do not have major impact on the battery lifetime of the clock because Arduino (even in idle state) is.
 * Hall sensors and magnets are used to align the hands to the base positions.
-The sensors are attached to appropriated positions of the clock back plate and magnets to the back of each hand.
-On boot, each hand rotates until one is at its base position then each hand starts moving accordingly to the time values.
-The sensors are also used for aligning each hand when each hand hits its base time value (0 minute, 0/12 hour, and 1st date).
-This mechanism enables the hands to anchor to the base positions so that position erros do not build up with lack of any measures for hand-position measurement.
 * While handling date values in deriving local time from UTC one provided by the GNSS module, last day of each month rules are precisely considered.
 Especially, for the last day of February, it completely follows Gregorian calender.
 * Though no hand is assigned to month and year, those time values are tracked internally and can be displayed with minimum effort of adding a motor and hand or a display.